Search This Blog

 461. Hurdy Gurdy Man by Donovan 1968

-Hurdy Gurdy man was probably the first really hippy psychadelic I really got to hear and love.
+Hurdy Gurdy Man was probably the first really hippy psychedelic I really got to hear and love.
 It was like something that came from outer space.
 I loved Donovan's voice.
-The guitar that quietly goes mad in the background.
-Jeff beck if I recall rightly.
+The guitar quietly goes mad in the background.
+Jeff Beck if I recall rightly.
 It made me a massive Donovan fan.
 I tracked down his albums and found them maybe a little too jazzy or folky or out there for my teenage tastes.
 So I stuck with the greatest hits.
 Until I discovered Barabajacal.
 That was a killer of an album.

 Wednesday, April 24, 2013